curvegrid/go-ethereum-wiki/Frontier-Console.md

     admin.unlock(address, password, timeout)

 Unlock the account for the time `timeout` in seconds.
+If password is undefined, the user is prompted for it.

 **Returns** `true` on success, otherwise `false`.